Call for papers

 Submissions presenting validation studies demonstrating clinical relevance and novel applications are encouraged as much as novel methodological contributions.

 Short papers are up to 3 pages and can, for example, focus on novel methodological ideas without extensive validation.
 We also specifically accept short papers discussing recently published or submitted journal contributions to give authors the opportunity to present their work and obtain feedback from conference attendees.
-Selection of short papers is based on a light single-blind review process via OpenReview, without a discussion period.
+Selection of short papers is based on a light review process via OpenReview.
 All accepted short papers will be presented at the conference.